 Similarly, crystalline pellets that are implanted under the skin have a T formulation of 75mg per pellet and can lead to a 35% chance of developing erythrocytosis in the long run.
 Studies define erythrocytosis as a hematocrit level higher than 52%.

-Lastly, when TRT is absolutely necessary, patients might take into consideration safer T products such as undecanoates which can be taken orally or transdermal gels.
+Lastly, when TRT is absolutely necessary, patients might take into consideration safer testosterone products, such as undecanoates, which can be taken orally or as transdermal gels.

 Understanding why blood donations shouldn’t be done too frequently